 Completed Ashton gates with a cold gal coating and primed

 The installation was very straight forward but the house was cement rendered and there was no way of knowing if you were drilling into bricks or mortar so dynabolts would be a bit dicey.
 Instead it was decided to use Chemset studs which provided a much more secure anchor without putting undue stress on the brickwork.

-The installation of the custom side gates has made a nice addition to the overall look of the property.
+The installation of the Ashton style side gates has made a nice addition to the overall look of the property.